King, Kuwait Emir Reaffirm Pride In Deep-Rooted Relations

 The talks covered current developments, with His Majesty warning against the dangerous escalation in the region, which could threaten regional security and stability.

-The King also stressed the need to step up efforts towards an immediate and lasting ceasefire in Gaza, as well as unifying Arab efforts to end the catastrophic humanitarian situation in the Strip.
+The King also stressed the need to step up efforts towards an immediate and lasting ceasefire in Gaza, as well as unifying Arab efforts to end the catastrophic humanitarian situation in the Strip, the statement said.

 His Majesty stressed the need to create a political horizon for the Palestinian issue on the basis of the two-state solution, guaranteeing all the legitimate rights of the Palestinians and the establishment of their independent state on the 4 June 1967 lines with East Jerusalem as its capital.